-Unlike the student loan forgiveness programs mentioned above, most scenarios that allow borrowers to reduce their debt only emerge once the borrower has fallen far behind on payments.
+Unlike the student loan forgiveness programs mentioned above, most scenarios that allow a borrower to reduce their debt only emerge once the borrower has fallen far behind on payments.
 For anyone struggling with debt, here are some of the options that may be available to you.

 It’s always smart to work with your creditors and lenders directly if you are on the verge of a financial hardship.
 Don’t wait until you’re missing payments.
 Reach out and be upfront—many lenders have programs designed specifically to help borrowers get through rough patches.

 Before resorting to debt strategies that could harm your credit or that you don’t fully understand, you should start by researching your options.
-The best place to start is with a non-profit credit counseling organization.
-They will first help you assess your situation, and then go over the pros and cons of your options.
+The best place to start is with a nonprofit credit counseling organization.
+It will first help you assess your situation, then go over the pros and cons of your options.
 If you choose to work with a credit counselor, they can also help you negotiate a payment plan for your unsecured debt.

 Debt Management Plans

 If you have multiple unsecured debt balances, you may decide to enlist the help of a credit counseling agency who can work out a formal debt management plan (DMP) for you with your creditors.
-You then pay the credit counseling agency a set amount each month, and they make the payments to your creditors on your behalf.
+You then pay the credit counseling agency a set amount each month, and it makes the payments to your creditors on your behalf.

 Some consumers seek the help of a third-party debt settlement company, which may ask creditors for partial debt forgiveness on your behalf, among other tactics.
 Just be mindful that debt settlement firms charge fees, their strategies can hurt your credit, and there are some shady players in this space.
 Be sure to do your research to find a reputable debt relief company.